benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - Three reasons:
 - Performance: initial page render
-- SEO: google includes page render speed in ranking algorithm
+- SEO: Google doesn't have to execute your JS to get meaningful data + they includes page render speed in ranking algorithm
 - Open Graph: media previews
 - React, unlike other JS frameworks/libraries, is setup to render server-side, as we'll see
 - Want to emphasize that I'm talking about the _initial_ render